 - ⅓ cup (100 g) cashew butter sub white tahini or white almond butter

 - 2 teaspoons caper buds from the jar more to taste

 - 4 teaspoons caper brine

 - 1 teaspoon maple syrup or agave syrup

-- 1 clove of garlic or ¼ teaspoon of garlic powder
+- 1 clove of garlic or ¼ teaspoon garlic powder

-- Add the cashew butter, capers, caper brine, mustard, maple syrup, lemon juice, garlic clove, a pinch of salt and water to a blender or food processor.
+- Blend.
+Add the cashew butter, water, lemon juice, capers, caper brine, mustard, maple syrup, garlic clove, and a pinch of salt to a blender or food processor.
 Blend until smooth.
 Alternatively, add everything to a bowl and blend with an immersion blender.

-- Adjust the amount of lemon juice and caper brine to taste.
-Add more water to make the dressing thinner, if desired.
+- Adjust the amount of lemon juice and caper brine to taste to taste.
+Add more water to make the dressing thinner if needed

-- Transfer the dressing to an air-tight container and store it in the fridge for up to 1 week.
+- Transfer the dressing to an air-tight container and store it in the refrigerator for up to 1 week.

 If you tried this recipe or any other recipe from the blog, make sure to let me know how you liked it by rating it and leaving a comment below!
 Your feedback really matters!
 Follow me on Instragram, Pinterest and Facebook to never miss a recipe.